keshav19garg/Homing.Bird/README.md

 2. Clone the project to your own machine.
 3. Commit changes to the development branch.
 4. Push your work back up to your fork.
-5. Submit a Pull request so that I can review your changes
+5. Submit a Pull request so that I can review your changes.